Dhaka Club: History

 "The British reunited Bengal in 1911 and compensated Dhaka with the Dhaka University and the Dhaka Club."
-The membership of the club grew quickly in the 1920s and '30s as many Europeans came to Dhaka in connection with the jute trade, steam navigation, the railway, and estate management.
+The membership of the club grew quickly in the 1920s and '30s as many Europeans came to Dhaka in connection with the jute trade, steam navigation, the railway and estate management.
 Many of the members were high-ranking British officers from Minto Road.
-Natives, including aristocrats of Dhaka Nawab Family, were banned, while Anglo-Indians had full access.
+Native population, including local elites, were not allowed, while Anglo-Indians had full access.

 In 1941, the Governor of Bengal leased out a tract of land comprising 524 bighas (173 acres) to the Dhaka Club.
 The club used the land to develop a racecourse (known as ramna racecourse, now converted into Ramna Garden), a golf course, the club buildings and playgrounds.
 The golf course is one of the oldest golf courses in South Asia, and was owned and managed by Dhaka Club and nearby Gymkhana Club together.
 Gymkhana Club, located at the opposing side of Shahbag gardens, also patronized the Racecourse together with Dhaka Club.
 During Bangladesh Liberation War the club was closed except for a few staff.
 On 26 March 1971 Pakistani army tried to enter the club but Madhuraj, the Nepali security guard, refused entry.
 He along with few other staff were executed by Pakistan army after they forcefully entered the club.
 After the Independence of Bangladesh, the club adapted more Bengali characteristics.
 In 1973 it changed the Letter head of the club to Bangla.
 In 1978 Geetiara Safya Chowdhury became the first female member of the club.
 In the 21st century the club arrived with only about 5 acres (20,000 m2) of land left in its control, as the rest has been overtaken by the government of Bangladesh by acquisition.

 Rules

 The club is run by an executive committee comprising a president and 10 members who are elected for a one-year term in a general meeting.
 The right to vote is limited to 1,500 permanent and life members as well as general members. who form a highly privileged company.
 That total figure of 1,500 is strictly protected, though any member can resign and nominate his successor.
-A past president was forced to resign because he “accidentally” allowed this limit to be exceeded that number.
+A past president was forced to resign because he "accidentally" allowed this limit to be exceeded that number.
 Foreigners can become members for an annual fee.
 However, members are of different categories such as life members, general members, honorary members, special members, and officers of the defense forces.
 The total number of members of the club in 2016 was 3,120, a figure that is considered as the highest membership limit.

 The rules and regulations of the remain the same from the times of the Raj.
 No locals are permitted in the lounge, the bar, the dining room or the card room.
 The only concession that the Dhaka Club has made is to permit the loose kurta inside its premises.
 For men the dress rule is collared shirt and covered shoes.